Create Your Dream Life

-We often dream of the life we want, and go as far, as to set the goals and make plans.
+We often dream of the life we want, and go as far, as to set the goals and make plans, you all have the capability to create your dream life.
 What helps to bring these goals to life is visualisation, research and planning.
 Another good way to bring your goals to life is to actually model that dream life in your budget.

 To do this you will need to have an existing paper budget or excel budget.
-If you have The Financielle Excel Budget Planner and Goal Tracker – you could save it as a new document and work in that format and call it your Model Life Budget.
+If you have The Financielle Excel Budget Planner and Goal Tracker – you could save it as a new document and work in that format and call it your Create your dream life budget.

 Now, reflect on your goals and what are they?
 They could be: